CPAN-Security/security.metacpan.org/_posts/2024-08-26-cpanminus-downloads-code-using-insecure-http.md

 layout: post
 published: True
 toc: true
-title: App::cpanminus through 1.7047 downloads code using insecure HTTP
+title: "App::cpanminus through 1.7047 downloads code using insecure HTTP"
 date: 2024-08-26 00:00:00 +0000
 tags: cve
 author: Stig Palmquist
-excerpt:
+excerpt: "CVE-2024-45321: In its default configuration cpanminus uses insecure HTTP to download and install code from CPAN.
+This results in a CWE-494 weakness, enabling code execution for network attackers."
 ---

 [App::cpanminus](https://metacpan.org/pod/App::cpanminus) (`cpanm`) is a popular and lighweight alternative to the official CPAN client for downloading and installing Perl modules from CPAN.

-## Vulnerability
+## CVE-2024-45321

 In its default configuration cpanminus uses insecure HTTP to download and install code from CPAN.